Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 * funding realities and economic conditions
 * SignWriting communities, leaders, and institutional pathways

-A country ambassador model creates local relationship capacity without requiring the central team to understand every context alone.
+A country ambassador model creates local relationship capacity without expecting one central team to understand every context on its own.

 ## Role Summary

-A **Country Ambassador** is a trusted local volunteer who helps connect the Sutton SignWriting initiative with institutions, educators, researchers, and community leaders in a specific country.
+A **Country Ambassador** is a trusted local volunteer who helps connect the Sutton SignWriting initiative with universities, educators, researchers, and community leaders in a specific country.

 This begins as a **volunteer service role** with the expectation that, as funding becomes available, the role may evolve into a **paid stipend position for services rendered** and to support local SignWriting work.